altunidev/altunidev.github.io/docs/about.md

 ### Communications

 If you voluntarily communicate with me over various online platforms or services (i.e. email, instant message, etc.), I may retain this information on file.
-This works in the same way that, should I communicate to you, you have direct access to the information I send in your file.
+This works in the same way that, should I communicate to you (via, say, email), you have direct access to the information I send in your file.

 ### Services used